waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Location:** Cerulean Pokemon Center.
 - **Current Objective:** Reach the Power Plant via Route 9.
 - **Immediate Task:** Interact (A) to Cut the tree at (33, 24), then navigate East to Route 9.
 - **Observation:** Successfully exited menus and oriented Player to Face Right.
-Ready to Cut.
+Previous 'A' press failed because I was likely still in a menu state or facing wrong.
+Now confirmed in Overworld and facing Right.
+Retrying Cut.

 # Strategic Goals
 1. **Restore Power:**